runvnc/timequerylog/README.md

-Note: Requires babel-polyfill to be included in your project.
+Note: May require babel-polyfill or babel-runtime to be included in your project.

 JSON logging separated into a files per hour of day with simple query between start and end time with match function.